fable-compiler/fable-compiler.github.io/README.md

 └── style.scss          Main entry for styling the website
 ```

+## Code highlighting

+Is done using [gatsby-remark-vscode](https://github.com/andrewbranch/gatsby-remark-vscode/) plugins.

+Note: NPM complains about security warnings, unfortunaly the gatbsy teams is not really interested in upgrading their dependencies.

+Because the package are only used for static website execution, we consider it "ok" for now.
+But a standalone plugin is in the progress in order to remove this dependency.

 ## How to add a blog post?

 Blog posts are located under the `docs/blog` folder.